 BSc (Honours) Medicine Course Details

-BSc (Hons) Medicine (3 years) at St Andrews leading to MB ChB (3 years) at Partner Medical School (Aberdeen, Dundee, Edinburgh, Glasgow or Manchester)
+BSc (Hons) Medicine (3 years) at St Andrews leading to MB ChB (3 years) at Partner Medical School (Aberdeen, Dundee, Edinburgh, Glasgow, Manchester or Barts)

 Year 1 Foundations of Medicine 1 and 2